CanGuv/LLMFAQs/README.md

 This function will take the columns of the dataframe created earlier as arguments and `user_questions` which was intialised at the start (from ChatGPT).
 Make sure the dataframe is global.
-The for loop iterates through every question, uses the `retrieve_top_k_answers()` function to retrieve the top k answers, and then iterates through them, creating a dataframe from each then appending it on the global dataframe uisng `pd.concat()`
+The for loop iterates through every question, uses the `retrieve_top_k_answers()` function to retrieve the top k answers, and then iterates through them, creating a dataframe from each then appending it to the global dataframe uisng `pd.concat()`

 ```python
 def save_model_info_as_df(model_name, num_epochs, batch_size, warmup_steps, weight_decay, learning_rate, user_questions):